jhburns/3GCI/Documentation/Testing.md

 ## Why

-This is mostly to check if netlify is updating the site, becuase a failure on nelifies part just serves the site from last change.
+This is mostly to check if netlify is updating the site, because a failure on nelify's part just serves the site from last change.

 ## Advanced